-A single focal effect will be selected from each project based on input from the proposing authors.
-We will ask the proposing authors to identify effects from their project that meet the following criteria: 1) answers a central research question, 2) results from an inferential statistical test, and 3) is grounded in theory and supported by previous research.
+A single focal effect will be ehosenselected from each studyproject based on input from the proposing authors.
+The effect will be the result of a single inferential statistical test that answers a central research question from the project.
+Priority will be given to effects that are grounded in theory and supported by previous research.
+For example, the We will ask the proposing authors to identify effects from their project that meet the following criteria: 1) answers a central research question, 2) results from an inferential statistical test, and 3) is grounded in theory and supported by previous research.
 They will be told to prioritize simple and easily described effects tested at $\alpha = .05$ if multiple effects meet this criteria.
 If the proposing authors suggest more than one focal effect, we will choose from among these randomly.
-We selected the following focal effect for the Moral Experiences project based on this procedure: Experiences of moral events will be associated with higher momentary happiness than experiences of immoral events.
+We selected the following focal effect for the Moral Experiences will be that experiences project based on this procedure: Experiences of moral events will produce be associated with higher momentary happiness than experiences of immoral events.

-We will compose single page project descriptions for each study that will be approved by the proposing authors of the project as a quality check.
-Descriptions will include the study title, a study summary, a statement of the focal effect, details of how the focal effect will be tested, and any necessary references.
-See the supplementary materials

-(https://osf.io/fu7dk/?view_only=348484e6e86442e5a43e75e0cf9aa310) for the Moral Experiences project description.
+Single page project descriptions will be generatedWe will compose single page project descriptions for each study andthat will be approved by the proposing authors of the project as a quality check.
+Descriptions will include a brief overview of the research background and methods followed by the the study title, a study summary, a statement of the focal effect, details of how the focal effect will be tested, and any necessary references.
+See the supplementary materials (https://osf.io/fu7dk/?view_only=348484e6e86442e5a43e75e0cf9aa310) for the Moral Experiences project description.